MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/new-onedrive-sync-client.md

 **Specify the OneDrive location in a hybrid environment**

-This setting lets you specify if the sync app should authenticate against SharePoint Online or the SharePoint on-premises server if the identity exists in both identity providers.
+This setting lets you specify if the sync app should authenticate against SharePoint in Microsoft 365 or the SharePoint on-premises server if the identity exists in both identity providers.

 You should be able to find these Group Policy objects using the Group Policy Editor (gpedit.msc) when navigating to Computer Configuration\Administrative Templates\OneDrive.
 If the OneDrive folder is not present, you can add the OneDrive Group Policy template by coping the following two files from the OneDrive installation folder after you have installed the latest OneDrive sync app on that computer: